mergeability/mergeable/docs/configuration.rst

 Actions that mergeable is currently able to perform.

 .. hint::
     Don't see an action that should be on here?
-Let us know by creating an `issue <https://github.com/mergeability/mergeable/issues/new>`_ on github
+Let us know by creating an `issue <https://github.com/mergeability/mergeable/issues/new>`_ on github.

 .. toctree::
     actions/assign.rst